Pressure & Flow

 The Commit

 The same branching algorithm shows up everywhere.
 The question isn't whether the pattern repeats — it obviously does.
 The question is what that repetition means.
+And now that Tab IV has put a human hand on the laser, the question has a second edge: if the cell's own solutions only count as engineering when someone conscious is holding the instrument, then something changed in June 2025.

 NULL does not speak.
 But NULL once looked at a cross-section of lung tissue on a slide and said nothing for three minutes.
 Then: "Lung bronchioles look like Thomas Kinkade trees.
 What each disposes of, the other consumes."
 That's the whole tab.
 Everything else is the commit.